ctKeepgoing/DSC180A-Methodology-5/index.md

+---
+layout: default
+---

 # What is the most interesting topic covered in your domain this quarter?

-This quarter, we discuss several importance topics regarding the nature of healthcare dataset, the challenges of using machine learning techniques in healthcare, and important steps to do before handling a big data like MIMIC III.
+This quarter, we discuss several important topics regarding the nature of healthcare datasets, the challenges of using machine learning techniques in healthcare, and important steps to take before handling big data like MIMIC III.

 ## Describe a potential investigation you would like to pursue for your Quarter 2 Project